 Removing skin: The key to easily removing charred skin from the eggplant is to cover it and let it sit.
 Covering it generates steam, which makes peeling off the skin easier.

 Remove all of the charred skin from the eggplant.
-The bharta will taste bitter if there are any bits of charred skin.
+If there are any bits of charred skin, the bharta will taste bitter.

 Prepping ahead: To save time on busy weeknights, you can prep and store the onion tomato masala in advance.

 You can also roast multiple eggplants at the same time.
 Peel and mash them, and store the mash.
-This roasted mashed eggplant can also be freezed in small portions.
+This roasted, mashed eggplant can also be frozen in small portions.
 Thaw overnight in the refrigerator before use.

 This is so helpful as you don’t have to roast (and clean) every time and still enjoy the Baingan bharta.